aowalke2/iron-boy/README.md

 - [ ] CGB support
 - [ ] WASM for browser support
 - [ ] Refactor CPU to use into and from traits
-- [ ] Give components a common traitß
+- [ ] Give components a common trait
 - [ ] GDB?
 - [ ] Sound issues